SixLabors/ImageSharp.Drawing/docs/docs/installation.md

 ---
 layout: default
-title: Getting Started with Jetstrap for Twitter Bootstrap
+title: Installing SixLabors.Shapes
 section: docs/gettingstarted
 ---

 ## Installing the library

-We have deplyoment tracks you can use when wanting to install SixLabors.Shapes.
+We have 3 deplyoment tracks you can use when wanting to install SixLabors.Shapes.

 ### 1. Nightly builds (Bleeding edge)